Ipoh Kek Lok Tong Cave Temple

 Unlike the rest of its counterparts in Ipoh, there are some activities to do at Kek Lok Tong.

-So you may find yourself staying longer at Kek Lok Tong than you initially plan to because of how serene the premises are.
+And you may find yourself staying longer at Kek Lok Tong than because of how serene the premises are.

 Note: If you go on a weekday, you will be able to hear drilling from the nearby quarry.